Japan in February: Weather, Festivals, and Travel Tips

 Festivals and Events

-Here are some of the most exciting snow festivals and events you can attend in Japan in February if you visit Japan.
+If you visit Japan in February, here are some of the most exciting snow festivals and events you can attend.

 Sapporo Snow Festival

-The famous Sapporo snow festival is one of the most popular winter festivals in Japan.
+The famous Sapporo Snow Festival is one of Japan’s most popular winter festivals.

 Sapporo Snow Festival

-It takes place in Sapporo City, Hokkaido, and attracts millions of visitors every year.
+It takes place in Sapporo City, Hokkaido, and attracts millions of visitors annually.

 Yokote Kamakura Festival

-The Yokote Kamakura Festival is an annual event held in Yokote, Akita Prefecture.
+The Yokote Kamakura Festival is an annual event in Yokote, Akita Prefecture.

 It features igloo-like snow houses called Kamakura and celebrates the comforts of the cold during harsh winters.